fbpx

 This seafood dish was super tasty!
 Photo credit: Marcie Cheung

-We woke up fairly early, finished packing, and grabbed coffee before hitting the road.
-It was just over 2 hours to drive from Galway to Dublin.
-We made a couple of restroom stops and to stretch our legs for a minute.
+We woke up early, finished packing, grabbed coffee, and hit the road.
+It’s just over 2 hours from Galway to Dublin, with a couple restroom stops.

 Flight from Dublin to Seattle

-After we returned our rental car, we hopped on the shuttle and headed to the airport.
-The cool thing about flying out of Dublin is that we were able to do our US customs/immigration right there before our flight.
-This saved me a ton of time!
+After returning our rental car, we took the shuttle to the airport.
+The coolest thing about flying out of Dublin is doing US customs and immigration right there before your flight.
+This saves SO much time when you land in Seattle!

-I ended up having an empty seat next to me again on the flight home, which was amazing!
+I got lucky with an empty seat next to me again on the flight home.
+Bring a good travel neck pillow for long flights like this.

 Looking for more Ireland travel resources?
 Check out 19 Fun Things To Do in Dublin With Kids, 13 Important Ireland Travel Tips for First-Timers, and How To Plan a Trip to Ireland: Step-by-Step Guide!